210329-UTA-SH-UiPath/project-pizzabox/README.md

 + should be able to view a list of available stores
 + should be able to select a store
 + should be able to place an order
-+ order should be either a custom pizza or a set of preset pizzas
++ order should be either a custom pizza or a preset pizzas
 + if a custom pizza is selected
   + should be able to select a crust, a size and a set of toppings
 + if a preset pizza is selected